Click on the Main Categories above to start your adventure.

 the causes of anxiety can be many different things and the factors that may contribute to performance anxiety are many: too much

-expectations, the pursuit of technical perfection, performing ('state' and
+people's expectations, the pursuit of technical perfection, performing

-pathological anxiety) and a predisposed tendency to anxiety.
-(Trait anxiety and
+('state' and pathological anxiety) and a predisposed tendency to anxiety.

-maladaptive anxiety) Identifying the cause of your anxiety is important and
+(Trait anxiety and maladaptive anxiety) Identifying the cause of your anxiety

 is an intrinsic part of human nature and a lot of research has been focused on